WoutProvost/simultaneous-decision-and-response/thesis/Articles highlights.md

 - file:///C:/Users/Wout/Downloads/PAPER_BIOROB_Pisa_2006.pdf

-# Information about ARGoS
+# Information about Autonomous Robots Go Swarming (ARGoS)
 Multi-robot systems promise to provide efficient solutions for an ever increasing variety of different applications.
 It can simulate large-scale swarms of robots of any kind efficiently.
 You can customize ARGoS easily by adding new plug-ins.
 Three main requirements.
 Accuracy: Close similarity of a simulation with respect to reality.
 Flexibility: The ability to support any kind of robot, and any use case.
 Efficiency: The ability to optimize the exploitation of computational resources (CPU, memory) so as to achieve the shortest simulation run-time possible.
 ARGoS allows the user to add functionality in the form of new sensors, actuators, robot components, visualizations, and even new physics engines and new communication means.
 In ARGoS, physics engines are just a plug-in.
 The user can choose which physics engine to employ for a simulation.
 A medium is a plug-in that implements suitable algorithms to simulate robot communication means.
 The main simulation loop is distributed across multiple threads.
 Two types of threads exist: master and slave.
 The master thread assigns tasks to the slaves.
 A tasks consists in the update of a single plug-in.
 The user can set the number of threads as part of the experiment configuration.
 An important aspect is that parallelism is embedded in the ARGoS core, but it is completely transparent for the plug-in developer. https://www.argos-sim.info/concepts.php

 To use ARGoS, you must run the command argos3.
 This command expects you to provide two kinds of input: An XML configuration file, typically with extension .argos AND user code compiled into one or more libraries.
 The configuration file contains all the information to set up the arena, the robots, the physics engines, the controllers, etc. User code includes robot controllers and, optionally, hook functions to be executed in various parts of ARGoS to interact with the running experiment. https://www.argos-sim.info/user_manual.php

 Explain file structure and maybe add documentation in code.
+Use image from user manual. argos3 -h argos3 -q plugin_name

 # 1. A review of swarm robotics tasks